 The following graphic summarizes the key steps for making Oreo Truffles

 Watch How to Make Oreo Truffles:

-The Best Oreo Truffles No Bake (with Video)
+4 Ingredient Oreo Truffles No Bake (Video)

 - 40 Oreo cookies crushed (Save 1/4 cup for topping)